hantunov/viridios-test/README.md

 The app can be built and run using the included run.sh script (has to be run in a linux environment that has docker engine and kubectl configured)

+The app endpoint that produces a json response is at localhost:8080/info